When we’re asking what’s the best way to grow your church membership, we’re clearly talking about numbers.

 I think in order to answer the question of how to grow your church membership, that is, how your church can reach the unchurched, we need to ask the experts – the unchurched themselves.

-Pastor Thom Rainer recently carried out a three year study where he surveyed the unchurched about their perceptions of church.
+Pastor Thom Rainer recently carried out a 3-year study where he surveyed the unchurched about their perceptions of the church and came up with some astonishing statistics.

 This research project involved interviewing 308 unchurched and non-Christian men and women from the United States and Canada.